How easy is the Ergometer to assemble?

 3. Trainer Strap System: This popular accessory utilizes a strap system and rubber tubing allowing the ability to perform a series of key swim-specific strength exercise.

-NOTE: Tether Cords are rubber cords that are designed to prevent the seat from rolling too far forward.
-For example, if you set the damper door fully open at number 7 and want to do butterfly intervals applying maximum force, you would attach the tether cord.
-Every new Vasa Ergometer comes with one tether cord.
+NOTE: Stretch Cords are rubber cords that are designed to prevent the seat from rolling too far forward.
+For example, if you set the damper door fully open at number 7 and want to do butterfly intervals applying maximum force, you would attach the Stretch Cord.
+Every new Vasa Ergometer comes with one Stretch Cord.

 Which Ergometer model is right for me?